nogsantos/dev-ansible-vagrant/README.md

 # Ansible files

 Docker container to provisioning with ansible.
-Enables to create and edit files on host and run ansible commands on container.
+Enables to create and edit files on the host and run ansible commands in the container.

-Use for development/tests environment
+Use it for development/tests environment

 ## Premisses